V9Y1nf0S3C/NessusPro-Report-Exporter-Tool/README.md

 - This script can download multiple report formats on one go.
 4 different customizations of HTML formats are available.
 - Default input is provided for few fields.
 This is indicated in `[ ]`.
 Just press enter without any input to take the default value as input.
 This helps user experienc when using the semi-customized script for similar project/cutomer.
 - Customizable with hardcoded input or dynamic input.
 Designed with the intention of using different customized scripts for differnt customers.
 - `Loading...` text with dots will be displayed to indicate the Nessus Server status is not yet ready to download the huge reports.
 The status will be checked every two seconds and a `.` will be displayed for each status call.
+Refer to the `Powershell Console I/O` screenshots in this page.
 - Verbose Nessus export for selected report formats and inline report status for good user experience.
 - API session timeouts are handled to resume the session from previously provided credentials.
 This helps when downloading a bunch of reports over night.
 - If any error occured during the export, error details with the report name will be displyed.
 User may download the particular report manually.